kubecost/docs/secondary-clusters.md

 You can find complete installation guides and sample files on our [repo](https://github.com/kubecost/poc-common-configurations).

 Additional considerations for properly tuning resource consumption is [here](/resource-consumption.md).

-## Help
-<a name="help"></a>
-There are potentially other configuration options based on the specifics of different deployment requirements.
-Reach out to us if you run into any issues, we are here to help!

-[Slack community](https://join.slack.com/t/kubecost/shared_invite/zt-1dz4a0bb4-InvSsHr9SQsT_D5PBle2rw) - check out #support for any help you may need & drop your introduction in the #general channel

-Write to us at [support@kubecost.com](support@kubecost.com).